 Disney Plus is known to have over 500 available movies including childhood favorites and new family-friendly options.
 When making our list, we excluded the Star Wars and Marvel franchise content along with other superhero movies.
 As a result, you can pick from these 10 best Disney Plus movies for adults on your next movie night in.
 After all, you’re probably already paying for it if you have children, so why not enjoy the platform yourself?

 A golf movie.
 Sounds boring, right?
 I guess, but Shia LaBeouf really delivers here.

 He carries the movie as an underdog amateur golfer whose disapproving father disparages his passion for the game.
-Ooh, the scenes between LaBeouf and his movie dad Elias Koteas are intense.
-It’s the kind of weight Disney+ movies aren’t supposed to pack for adults.
+The scenes between LaBeouf and his movie dad Elias Koteas are intense.
+It’s the kind of weight Disney Plus movies aren’t supposed to pack for adults.

 By the modest Rotten Tomatoes score of 63 percent from critics, it’d be easy to scroll past this on the Disney+ queue.
 With all the kid-friendly titles on the new service, though, The Greatest Game Ever Played is an uplifting tale that’s a bit more mature.

 This rom-com is perfect for a date night and there’s nothing quite as adult as a date night.

 This 90s flick stars the late Heath Ledger as Patrick and Julia Stiles as Kat, two teens at school, both with prickly and tough images.
 That is until Joseph Gordon-Levitt’s Cameron and David Krumholtz’s Michael drag them into a teenage love story that’s both comical and endearing.

 The movie is filled with cheesy moments that are guaranteed to bring smiles during date night, that’s if you lived through the 90s.
 This movie earned a 7.3/10 on IMDb, which for a rom-com is pretty darn fantastic.
 Check it out on Disney Plus now.